Best for high rewards in select categories

 All Visa credit cards carry a roster of perks based on your credit limit.
 The Credit One Platinum X5 Visa card qualifies as a Visa Traditional card, which will get you basic features like $0 liability on unauthorized purchases, Emergency card replacement, Emergency Cash Disbursement and 24/7 pay-per-use Roadside Dispatch.

-Credit One Platinum cards offer an optional Credit Protection Program, which ensures you in case you’re involuntarily unemployed or disabled.
+Credit One Platinum cards offer an optional Credit Protection Program, which insures you in the event you’re unemployed or disabled.
 By paying 0.96 cents per $100 of your standing balance on each monthly statement, your minimum payment will be waived for up to six months.
 Beneficiaries can also receive up to a $10,000 balance payoff in the event of death.

 There are other drawbacks to weigh besides the monthly fee for carrying a balance.
 Your account will be frozen (except to accrue interest) once you activate your protection, but you’ll have to wait 30 days to see your policy take effect.
-Considering these setbacks and other significant costs like compound interest, opting for another debt management plan might be a better play.
+Considering these setbacks and other major costs like compound interest, opting for another debt management plan might be a better idea.

-If you’re looking for a low-cost starter card, you might want to pass on the Platinum x5 Visa.
-The 25.49 percent variable APR is well above the current average credit card interest rate.
-Plus, you’ll have to spend at least $1,900 per year (or $159 per month) in the card’s 5 percent cash back rewards categories just to offset the $95 annual fee, which also eats into your credit limit.
+If you’re looking for a low-cost starter card, you might want to pass on the Platinum X5 Visa.
+The 27.74 percent variable APR is well above the current average credit card interest rate.
+Plus, you’ll have to spend at least $1,900 per year (or $159 per month) in the card’s 5 percent cash back rewards categories just to offset the $95 annual fee, which also eats into your initial credit limit.

 You may also need to pay a credit limit request fee (depending on your creditworthiness) if Credit One doesn’t offer you an automatic credit limit increase.
 A low starting credit limit could be especially dangerous since Credit One can cancel your account if you’re 20 percent over limit, and the card’s 3 percent ($1 minimum) foreign transaction fee, up to $39 late payment fee and up to $39 returned payment fee could easily snowball your balance given the high interest rate.